brucelawson/onboarding/README.md

 A collection of useful things and instructions.
 The onboarding includes:

-- on setting up the local testing environment; a cross-reference of smashing URLs to github folder structure; a list of who in the team does what.
-This is a build setup that aims to make it easy to build out the new Smashing Magazine and use all the styles, partials, and shortcodes when building out the final website.
+- how to set up the local testing environment of smashingmagazine.com
+- a cross-reference to various smashing URLs
+- a list of who in the team does what

 ## A list of services you'll need access to: